Code-Institute-Submissions/Interactive_Frontend/README.md

 I have also added search field, but the coding has bug which I think it is outside of knowledge I have gained so far.
 However, I have tried to make it functional and have achieved very little success.
 I am determined to make it work and will have that functionality up and running in very near future as I seek more knowledge.

+Charts on Dashboard are appearing nicely on first attempt which are located on home page of this project.
+Once we visit another page and come back on Dashboard, charts normally doesn't appear automatically which seems confusing.
+I have tried to find solution and but have no success so far.
+To make all charts re-appear please use "CTRL + refresh".

 ## Testing
 I have tested this project on number of devices (iPhone5, iPhoneX, HTC U12+, Google Pixel 3 XL, One Plus One, Pocophone, Samsung s20e, Samsung Tablet, iPad, Honor 7) as well as on desktop I have used majority of web browser (Google Chrome, Mozilla, Safari, IE10, Microsoft Edge, Microsoft Edge(Chromium Beta), Opera, Vivaldi).
 Also, I have tested this project on different desktop with different configuration, where I have notices that Charts are taking bit longer on older generation device while with newer generation it's lot quicker comparatively.